-During the school year, hearings are conducted Monday through Thursday, generally in the early evening.
-The hearing is comprised of two phases: the Verdict Hearing and the Sanctions Hearing (if necessary).
+During the school year, hearings typically are conducted Monday through Thursday, generally in the early evening.
+The hearing is comprised of two phases: the Judgment Hearing and the Sanctions Hearing (if necessary).
 These two hearings typically are held on the same night if possible.

-At the verdict hearing, six Council members serve as the panel.
+At the judgment hearing, six Council members serve as the panel.
 These individuals are charged with reviewing the evidence, asking questions during the hearing, and determining whether the student has violated the Code.
-The accused student, the accuser, witnesses, the PA, the ICC, the Student Council or Conduct and Honor Advisor (if requested), and the Chair are also present in the hearing.
+The Respondent, the Reporting Party, witnesses, the Procedural Advisor (PA), the Investigating Committee Chair (ICC), the Student Counsel or Conduct and Honor Advisor (if requested), and the Chair also are present in the hearing.
 The ICC will conduct initial questioning of all involved parties.
-The accused student is also permitted to make brief opening and closing statements.
+The Resp0ndent is permitted to make brief opening and closing statements.
 All parties may be questioned during the hearing, but there is no cross-examination as you would find in a court of law.

 The Sanctions Hearing

-If the panel finds the student guilty, it moves immediately into a sanctions hearing.
-The only parties involved in this hearing are the Chair, the panel of six members, the accused student, the PA and the accused student's character witnesses, if any.
+If the panel finds the student responsible for the violation(s), it moves immediately into a sanctions hearing.
+The only parties involved in the sanctions phase of the hearing are the Chair, the panel of six members, the Respondent, the PA and the student's character witnesses, if any.

 The Respondent is allowed up to two character witnesses and/or letters written on the Respondent's behalf.
 During the sanctions hearing, the panel determines the appropriate sanction(s) for the student.
 In accomplishing this, the panel reviews the student's prior record (if any) and the circumstances of the offense and the student.

 See our FAQ section and the Student Handbook for more information.